nzeemin/uknc-desolate/README.md

 Thanks a lot to tr1p1ea for the original game!
 Thanks to [zx-pk.ru forum](https://zx-pk.ru/forum.php) members for all the help and support!

-Porting status: work in progress.

-The main challenge here is to convert ~4K lines of Z80 assembly code to PDP-11 MACRO assembler, in other words, to convert all the code to very different processor.
-Plus the usual stuff like different video and input.
+The main challenge was to convert ~4K lines of Z80 assembly code to PDP-11 MACRO assembler, in other words, to convert all the code to very different processor.
+Plus the usual stuff like difference in video and input.
+So the work took like 18 days to convert the code and fix all the bugs found.

 ![](screenshot/port-story1.png)
 ![](screenshot/port-room1.png)

+Controls to use in the game:
+ - Arrows - movement
+ - Space - look/shoot
+ - <kbd>I</kbd> - Inventory
+ - <kbd>Q</kbd> - switch look/shoot mode
+ - <kbd>P</kbd> - return to menu
+ - Other keys (usually I prefer <kbd>Tab</kbd>) - close all pop-ups

 ## The original game